 Our business could be significantly affected by public health epidemics that may hit China and/or other countries where we sell our products, such as the outbreak of coronavirus, avian influenza, severe acute respiratory syndrome, or SARS, Zika virus, Ebola virus or other disease.
-For example, the severity of the current COVID-19 pandemic resulted in lock-downs, travel restrictions and quarantines imposed by governments across the world and materially affected general commercial activities on a global scale, particularly in Asia, North America and Europe.
-Because most of our operations, including the manufacture of all of our AAVs, are conducted in China and most of our customers and business partners are located in Asia, North American and Europe, the outbreak of COVID-19 has caused a disruption to our business.
+For example, the severity of the current COVID-19 pandemic resulted in lock-downs, travel restrictions and quarantines imposed by governments across the world and materially affected general commercial activities on a global scale.
+In 2020, we experienced delayed fulfillments from suppliers as well as reduced demand for our AAVs from the tourism sector, which suffered disproportionately from the pandemic.
+The majority of our revenue generated from sales of passenger-grade AAVs are from a limited number of customers that mainly operate our AAVs in tourism locations in China, rather than in broad, mainstream commercial operations.
+A COVID-19 outbreak may result in these customers ceasing purchases, canceling or reducing orders for our products or services, or failing to make payments owed to us in a timely manner or at all, which may materially and adversely impact our business and result of operations.
+The COVID-19 pandemic has caused, and is expected to cause in the near future, an economic downturn in many countries.
+Such general economic slowdown may reduce the demand for our products and services.
+Although the pandemic has largely subsided in China, it has continued to significantly affect many parts of the world, including Europe and North America, where many of our customers and business partners are located.
 For example, currently our business development activities in North America and Europe are severely restricted, and we may not be able to deliver AAVs abroad even if we receive customer orders.
 As a result, the international sales of our AAVs are materially affected.
-Furthermore, in response to intensifying efforts to contain the spread of this coronavirus, we postponed the normal return to work of our employees after the Chinese New Year holiday.
-In addition, we have also experienced delayed fulfillments from suppliers.
-We expect that such delays will continue to exist in the second quarter of 2020.
-While the disruption of our operations was temporary, the duration of the business disruption, reduced manufacturing capacity and related financial impact are expected to materially affect our results of operations for first fiscal quarter ended March 31, 2020 and full fiscal year ending December 31, 2020.
-The COVID-19 outbreak is expected to have a negative impact on the global economy at least in 2020.
-Such general economic slowdown may reduce the demand for our products and services.
-For example, currently our passenger-grade AAVs are typically sold to tourism operators for sightseeing.
-The COVID-19 outbreak has had a particularly severe impact on global tourism industry, which could cause the tourism operators to cancel or reduce their orders for our products.
 Any future outbreak of a contagious disease, and other adverse public health developments may restrict economic activities in affected regions, resulting in reduced business volume, temporary closure of our production facilities and offices or otherwise disrupt our business operations and adversely affect our results of operations.

-Our business could be adversely affected by security-related concerns of the United States and other countries against Chinese companies and products.
+We could be adversely affected by security-related concerns of the United States and other countries against Chinese companies and products and political tensions between the United States and China.